How to Pick the Right Ice Dam Company

 An ice dam situation is hairy enough.
 Don’t add financial risk to it.

 Ice dam removal attracts too many people who want to run a get-rich-quick scheme because there’s no “ice dam removal license,” very little regulation, and very few consumer-advocates.
 Some people who claim to offer ice dam removal have no clue what they’re doing, and can do a lot of damage.
+Even worse are companies that use misleading “certifications” to lull customers into false confidence.
 Working through this checklist is the best way to ensure you get real pros who will get the job done right.